 For more fancy and full-filling dish food, try to order the grilled fish.
 The meal costs Rp80.000 per portion.
 And it comes with these options: rice or deep-fried potato.
 There are three different types of sauces to choose from: Balinese sambal, tomato sauce, and garlic sauce.
-All of them taste delicious, but of course, the one with the indigenous taste (Balinese sambal) is the most order and favorite one.
+All of them taste delicious, but of course, the one with the indigenous taste (Balinese sambal) is the most ordered and favorite one.

 Don’t expect to have wine in a secluded place like Bias Tugel beach.
 Because there aren’t any vendors selling the drink.
 As a replacement, beers are abundant.
-For beers, pay for Rp25.000-Rp40.000 per bottle.
+For beers, pay Rp25.000-Rp40.000 per bottle.
 It all depends on the beer size.
 As for a bottled cold drinks option and fruit juices, the price doesn’t surpass Rp20.000.

 Bias Tugel Beach Opening Hours

 Too bad this beautiful Bias Tugel doesn’t open 24 hours.
 Before the sun sets, the food vendors are closing down their businesses.
 The stalls are only open from 9 AM-6 PM.
 The official beach opening hours are also within those hours.
 But everyone is welcome to come early and leave later.

 The entrance fee is Rp10.000/person.
 It’s cheap and just like a small donation to the community.
 And the entrance fee covers the parking fee as well.